K-dash/flake8-import-guard/README.md

 2. For existing files
    - It compares the current version with the last committed version to identify newly added imports.
    - Only newly added imports that match the forbidden list are reported as violations.

+> [!IMPORTANT]
-   - Important note: If a forbidden import already exists in the file at the time of introducing `flake8-import-guard`, it will not be detected as a violation.
+> If a forbidden import already exists in the file at the time of introducing `flake8-import-guard`, it will not be detected as a violation.
 The plugin focuses only on new changes to prevent disruption to existing codebases.

 3. Violation reporting
    - Only newly added imports that match the forbidden list are reported as violations.